 More than 13 million people cycle through jails and prisons every year in the United States.
 Upon release, there are over 45,000 laws regulating where people with arrest records and criminal convictions can live, where they can work, how they can engage in the financial sector, how they can associate with their friends and family, and what resources they can access.
 More than two-thirds will be reincarcerated within five years — meaning there are more people incarcerated for a second or subsequent term than for the first time.

-The clinic is yearlong, but for Fall 2024 only, students who previously took a semester-long version of the clinic may enroll in the Advanced clinic.
-Students are strongly encouraged to take Criminal Adjudication or Criminal Procedure Survey, either prior to or concurrently with the Fall semester of the clinic.
+The clinic is yearlong, but for the Fall 2024 term only, students who previously took a semester-long version of the clinic may enroll in the advanced clinic.
+Students are strongly encouraged to take Criminal Adjudication or Criminal Procedure Survey, either prior to or concurrently with the fall semester of the clinic.

 To be considered for this clinic, students must both rank the clinic in the clinic lottery and submit application materials within the timeline set by the Student Records Office.
 Students selected for the clinic through the clinic application/lottery process will be automatically enrolled prior to the regular course lottery.